temporalio/documentation/docs/typescript/troubleshooting.md

 ```

 Several conditions can cause this error, including network hiccups, timeouts that are too short, and an overloaded server.
-Querying a Workflow whose query handler causes an error can result in the query call timing out.
+Querying a Workflow Execution whose query handler causes an error can result in the query call timing out.

 Some troubleshooting actions you can take: